-A. Study of the behaviour of the algorithms in the different families
+A. Study of the Behavior of the Algorithms in the Different Families

-Our first objective is to study the behaviour of the GBML approaches for rule induction, separately for each of the families presented in our taxonomy.
+Our first objective is to study the behavior of the GBML approaches for rule induction, separately for each of the families presented in our taxonomy.

-Table XII shows the results in training and test using accuracy and Cohen's kappa as performance measures (\pm standard deviation).
+Table XII shows the average results in training and test using accuracy and Cohen's kappa as performance measures ( $\pm$ standard deviation).
 The average rank (and the rank position) are also included, measured for both metrics in the test scenario.
 This table is divided into five parts, each one belonging to a different family, i.e., Michigan, IRL, GCCL, Pittsburgh and HEDT.
 The best global result within each family is stressed in bold-face.
-For the sake of simplicity, we only include the average results over the thirty data sets, whereas the complete results can be found on the Web page associated with this paper (http://sci2s.ugr.es/gbml/index.php), so that they can be used as a reference for future comparisons using the same data set partitions.

-These results are also represented as a box plot (only for test) on Figures 1 and 2.
-Box plots proved a most valuable tool in data reporting, since they allowed the graphical representation of the performance of the algorithms, indicating important features such as the median, extreme values and spread of values about the median in the form of quartiles.
+These results are also represented as a box plot (only for test) in Figs. 1 and 2.
+Box plots proved a most valuable tool in data reporting, since they allowed the graphical representation of the performance of the algorithms, indicating important TABLE XII AVERAGE ACCURACY AND KAPPA RESULTS FOR STANDARD CLASSIFICATION